Steveplays28/FicsitChat/README.md

 Visit the [Satisfactory modding documentation](https://docs.ficsit.app/satisfactory-modding/latest/Development/index.html) for information on how to set up the project for your IDE.

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a [copy of the GNU General Public License](LICENSE) along with this program.
+If not, see <https://www.gnu.org/licenses/>.

+## Attribution

+Icon created by Drew (xXdrewbaccaXx).

 ## Contact info

 If you want to say hi, head over to my [Discord server](https://discord.gg/KbWxgGg).